 - modifying the plans based on teaching situations, student abilities, and varying schedules

 - Samples of the Reference Pages to be taught that year

-- Additional worksheets and activities not found in the Wise Guide Enrichment Activity Worksheets (student version on CD)
+- Additional worksheets and activities not found in the Wise Guide Enrichment Activity Worksheets (digital download)

-- Audio files of each Wise List so the teacher can hear each word pronounced in normal speech and in the “think to spell” manner (on CD)
+- Audio files of each Wise List so the teacher can hear each word pronounced in normal speech and in the “think to spell” manner (digital download)

 The Lesson Plans include for each week:

 - A chart of materials needed for each day of the week